theapache64/theapache64.github.io/src/content/blog/why-r8-preferred-bmw-over-audi.md

 Looks like the `Int` that was passed will be used to define the behavior of the call to each method.
 Wow, now I know why they call it an "aggressive" optimization.

-## 📖 Learnings
+## 📖 Major Learnings

 When `fullMode` is enabled,
-- Don't play with reflection APIs and rely or don't play with class name and structures (eg: `MyClass::java.class.simpleName` won't neccesarly print `MyClass`)
+- Don't play with reflection APIs or don't play with class name and structures (eg: `MyClass::java.class.simpleName` won't neccesarly print `MyClass`)
 - Use proguard rules if there's a class depends on reflection. (eg: Gson models)

 ## 🤝 Thanks